timchown/address-accountability/draft-chown-address-accountability.md

    use at any specific point in time and which addresses are being used on which switch ports (and thus users or devices).

-   This is the approach adopted by tools such as {{NAV}} and {{Netdot}}, but there is some concern expressed at the load that may be placed on devices by frequent Simple Network Management Protocol (SNMP) or other polling.
+   This is the approach that has been adopted by tools such as NAV (https://nav.uninett.no) and Netdot (https://nav.uninett.no), and that will be found in many other (open source) tools.

+   The downside of this approach is the load that may be placed on devices by frequent Simple Network Management Protocol (SNMP) or other polling.
 The polling frequency needs to be rapid enough to ensure that cached ND/ARP data on devices is not expired between polling intervals, i.e., the ND/ARP data should not be expired more frequently than the device is polled.